clairemr/law/README.md

 # Law of the Cosmos (Docs)

-# Objectives
+# Problems
+- Not easy to rebuild infra

-- Simple Deployments: Bootstrapping + Changes to the infrastructure.
+- Hard to understand the infra architecture
-- Libraries: High level CDK patterns
-- AWS Native First
-- Performance and Reliability

 # Features